Ryen-042/Macropy/README.md

 # Macropy
-Keyboard hook listener, hotkey manager, word expander, task automation, and more!
+Macropy is an automation helper that works as a keyboard hotkey manager, mouse event listener, word expander, and more!

 ![Terminal Output](https://github.com/Ryen-042/Macropy/blob/main/Images/Output.png?raw=true)